-Although the first-generation AR degraders, UT-155, UT-69, and others (27, 28), were more potent than UT-34 in vitro they were not orally bioavailable and their metabolism properties were not appropriate for drug development.
+Although the first-generation AR degraders, UT-155, UT-69, and others (27,28), were more potent than UT-34 in vitro they were not orally bioavailable and their metabolism properties were not appropriate for drug development.
 Therefore, we had to compromise on the degradation and antagonist properties to improve the metabolism, which has resulted in a molecule that withstood various tests of efficacy and safety.
 Although a concern with AR-targeted drugs is seizure potential, UT-34 did not exhibit any seizure effects in rodents.

-One of the intriguing properties of UT-34 is the difference in its pharmacokinetics between rats and mice.
+One of the intriguing properties of UT-34 is the difference in its PK between rats and mice.
 While the molecule was rapidly metabolized in mice, it was stable in rats.
-On the basis of the positive correlation between the liver microsome and pharmacokinetics properties in our dataset, we expect UT-34 to have similar, if not better, pharmacokinetic properties in humans.
-Although this species difference is an interesting observation, differences in pharmacokinetic properties between closely related species and between genders within a species have been reported previously (66, 67).
-The mechanism for such differences between
+Based on the positive correlation between the liver microsome and PK properties in our data set, we expect UT-34 to have similar, if not better, PK properties in humans.
+Although this species difference is an interesting observation, differences in PK properties between closely related species and between genders within a species have been reported previously (66,67).
+The mechanism for such differences between closely-related species or between genders within a species has not yet been elucidated.